 RCB Field Day

 As a member of Willard Residential College, you belong to the Southwest Neighborhood, which includes other nearby dorms.
 The neighborhood regularly hosts events in and around Willard, including Snacks by Southwest, which essentially means free food on Sunday evening.

 The Willard First Floor Lounge.
-The first floor lounge is open to all residents, and you can often hear people in the halls shouting “meet me in the WFFL!”
-The space is often home to many dorm-wide events, including Waffles in the Wffl, where residents ate Eggo waffles during Reading Week.
-Although Donkey from “Shrek” may have been referring to the food in his iconic line, “and in the morning, I’m making waffles,” here, you’ll most likely find that any reference to waffles is more likely a reference to the WFFL.
+The first-floor lounge is open to all residents, sp you can often hear people in the halls shouting “meet me in the WFFL!”
+The space is often home to many dorm-wide events, including Waffles in the WFFL, where residents ate Eggo waffles during Reading Week, and features a full kitchen, two TVs, and lots of space to lounge, chat with your friends, or do some work.

 At the beginning of the year, all residents join a GroupMe chat for the dorm, known as the Woochat.
 Here, your social chairs will advertise a lot of events, people will ask if anyone’s seen their sweater, and it will be your primary source of memes related to that inevitable 2:00 a.m. fire alarm.